hhvm/user-documentation/guides/hack/11-built-in-types/28-shapes.md

 }
 ```

-While you can't instantiate these types directly, you can create a my_function_arguments_t by simply defining a shape that has all of the required fields.
-The typechecker will automatically infer if your shape can be accepted by code() or not.
+Any shape value that has all of the required fields (and no undefined fields - unless the shape permits them) is considered a value of type `Server`; the type is not specified when creating the value.

 ``` Hack
 $args = shape('name' => 'hello', 'age' => 10);